-D3 Fall Х
+D3 Fall X

 D3 Winter

 D3 Spring X

-D3 Summer Х
+D3 Summer X

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
 X D4 If yes, what is the minimum number of credits and the unit of measure?
 30

-5 Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

-20 indicate all terrior required of transfer statements to apply for duffinesion.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript Х
+D5 High school transcript X

-D5 College transcript(s) Х
+D5 College transcript(s) X

 D5 Essay or personal statement Х

 D5 Interview Х

-D5 Standardized test scores X
+D5 Standardized test scores Х

-D5 Statement of good standing from prior institution(s) Х
+Statement of good standing from prior institution(s) Х

-D6 If a minimum high school grade point average is required of transfer in a minimum conege grade point avoidage is required of transfer applicante, D7 [If a minimum college grade point average is required of transfer applicants, 2.00 -- ------ -- ------
+D7 If a minimum college grade point average is required of transfer applicants, 2.00 -- ---- -- ------

-D8 List any other application requirements specific to transfer applicants:
+List any other application requirements specific to transfer applicants:

+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 D9 Fall X

 D9 Winter

-D9 Spring X
+D9 Spring Х

 D9 Summer X

-D40 I v NI. \neg

-D10 D10 Does an open admission policy, i f reported apply to transf er etudente?
-Yes No X
+D10 Yes No l D10 Does an open admission policy, if reported, apply to transfer students?
+X l

-D10 Does an open admission policy, i reported, apply to trails er stadents: ^

 D11 Describe additional requirements for transfer admission, if applicable:

 Transfer Credit Policies

-D12 Report the lowest grade earned fo or any course that may be e transferred for D D
+- D12 Report the lowest grade earned for any course that may be transferred for credit: D - D13 Number Unit Type

-credit: D

-D13 Number Unit Type

-D13 Maximum number of credits or co ourses that may be transf erred from a two-
+Maximum number of credits or courses that may be transferred from a two-year institution:

-year institution: 90 Credit Hours
+90 Credit Hours - D14 Number Unit Type

-\neg

-D14 Maximum numbar of anadita area una a that may be two af anned from a form Number Unit Type

-D14 Maximum number of credits or co year institution: ourses that may be transi erred from a four- 90 Credit Hours
+Maximum number of credits or courses that may be transferred from a fouryear institution:

-,

-D15 Minimum number of credits that to ransfers must complete a at your institution to

-earn an associate degree: 30
+90 Credit Hours - Minimum number of credits that transfers must complete at your institution to earn an associate degree:

-D46 [Naissian construction of any differ the state of 4 T

-D16 Minimum number of credits that to earn a bachelor's degree: ransters must complete a it your institution to 30
+30 - Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:

-our a pacific of angles.
-50

-D17 Describe other transfer credit poli cies:
+30 - D17 Describe other transfer credit policies:

-·

-Military Service Transfer C
+Military Service Transfer Credit Policies

-D18 Does your institution accept the fo ollowing military/veteran t ransfer credits:
+D18 Does your institution accept the following military/veteran transfer credits:

 Yes No

-American Council on Education (A ΔCE) X NO
+American Council on Education (ACE) X

-College Level Examination Progra · · · · · · · · · · · · · · · · · · · X
+College Level Examination Program (CLEP) X

-DANTES Subject Standardized T • • X
+DANTES Subject Standardized Tests (DSST) X

-, , \

-D19 Number Unit Type

-Maximum number of credits or co

-military education evaluated by the e American Council on E ducation (ACE):

-D20 Ni mahari Unit Type

-D20 Number Offic Type -

-Maximum number of credits or course se that may be transferred by seed on Department of 1
+D19 Number Unit Type Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE):

-Yes

-No

-Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)):
+D20 Number Unit Type Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)):

+Yes No

+D21

 Are the military/veteran credit transfer policies on your website?
+X